-Duke University thrives on interdisciplinary research, education and civic engagement.
+At Duke, our faculty, research staff, and students connect research and education with active community engagement.
 Rich collaborations are taking place all across campus, both within and across academic disciplines and schools.

-Duke’s pursuit of excellence in interdisciplinarity has led to an ethos of community-based learning that is increasingly extended to all scholarly inquiry across the campus.
-The 2017 academic strategic plan, Together Duke, strengthens the university’s commitments to fundamental scholarship, a transformative educational experience for every student and engagement with communities around the world on pressing 21st-century challenges.
+Duke’s pursuit of excellence in interdisciplinarity has led to an ethos of community-based learning, which has increasingly suffused scholarly undertakings across campus.
+The new academic strategic plan, Together Duke: Advancing Excellence through Community, strengthens the university’s commitments to fundamental scholarship, a transformative educational experience for every student, and engagement with communities around the world on pressing 21st-century challenges.

-The university-wide Bass Connections program, launched in 2013, brings together Duke faculty, graduate students and undergraduates to tackle complex societal challenges in interdisciplinary research teams.
+The Office of the Vice Provost for Interdisciplinary Studies provides central leadership for the university-wide interdisciplinary units—a cornerstone of Duke’s commitment to inquiry across disciplines—and runs the Bass Connections program, which brings together faculty, graduate students, and undergraduates to tackle complex societal challenges in interdisciplinary research teams.